Wrongful Death Attorneys in St. Joseph, MO

 This is a traumatic experience for all involved and finding answers can be difficult in some cases.
 Kansas City Accident Injury Attorneys will use all the resources at our disposal to find who the negligent party is and hold them accountable for their actions.
 Our St. Joseph wrongful death attorneys will work with traffic reconstruction experts, investigators, and product safety professionals.
 There are several parties that can be held liable for your loved one's death, and we will work to find out who is really at fault.

 Our track record speaks for itself, and our most publicized verdict was that of two parents who lost their three-year-old daughter.
 We were able to obtain a $1 million verdict on their behalf which was considered a nationwide record for the death of a minor.

-What are the causes of fatal injuries in Lee’s Summit?
+What are the common causes of wrongful death in St. Joseph?

 - Car accidents

 - Animal attacks

 Who is liable for a wrongful death in St. Joseph?